nginx/unit-docs/source/howto/modules.rst

    $ ls :nxt_ph:`/path/to/modules <Use runtime value if the default was overridden>`

-         java.unit.so  perl.unit.so  php.unit.so  python.unit.so  ruby.unit.so
+         java.unit.so  php.unit.so     ruby.unit.so  wasm_wasi_component.unit.so
+         perl.unit.so  python.unit.so  wasm.unit.so

 To clarify the module versions, check the :ref:`Unit log <troubleshooting-log>` to see which modules were loaded at startup: